 Choosing the best running shoes is a real challenge, particularly when you're shopping online, so we've been putting in the miles on your behalf so you can make the right choice.
-There's no substitute for trying a shoe for yourself, but here we've aimed to give you some great starting points, with options for all different types of terrain and distance - and both neutral and supportive.
+There's no substitute for trying a shoe for yourself, but here we've aimed to give you some great starting points, with neutral and stability options, and shoes for training and race days.

 We've tested all these shoes ourselves, so you can check our full reviews for in-depth details of what they're like to wear long term and decide which is likely to suit you best, whatever you're training for.